RolifyCommunity/rolify/README.md

 - `before_remove`
 - `after_remove`

 *PLEASE NOTE: callbacks are currently only supported using ActiveRecord ORM.
-Mongoid will support association callbacks on 3.1 release (current version is 3.0.x)
+Mongoid will support association callbacks in its 3.1 release (Mongoid current version is 3.0.x)

 ### 3.2 Configure your resource models